101+ small business ideas to start now

 51. Language tutoring

 As the job market gets more competitive, people are looking to diversify and strengthen their language skills.
 Plus, parents are always looking to improve their kids’ GCSE and A-level grades.
-So if you are fluent in French or a native Nigerian speaker, tutoring languages can be a strong side hustle – you can charge from. £24–£28 per hour.
+So if you’re fluent in French or a native Nigerian speaker, tutoring languages can be a strong side hustle, and you can charge from £24-28 per hour.
 Craigslist and similar websites are excellent places to market your tutoring business, often signing up and posting an ad is free.
-Don’t forget there may also be people (and businesses) out there looking for English language tuition too.
+Don’t forget there may also be people (and businesses) out there looking for English language tuition as well.

 See also: Best easy website builders for small businesses